How to spend one day in Washington DC

 Spy Museum

-With tickets scanned, we were whisked to the fourth floor and entered the briefing gallery where you begin your ‘mission.’
+With tickets scanned, we were whisked to the fourth floor and entered the briefing gallery, where you begin your ‘mission.’
 We were each assigned a cover identity and code word.
 The real test is to remember your code word.
 While I think this may be a bit more suited to children, many adults are interested in locating clues found throughout the museum.

 The Enigma decoding machine